richardliuu/Leveraging-Machine-Learning-to-Diagnose-Lung-Cancer/README.md

 - Machine Learning

-Auditory Applications
-- using it to help pianists/musicians improve technique or get input

-Computer Vision Applications
-- helping athletes monitor their technique and optimize mechanics
+- Stack multiple layers to help filter out specific features and increase accuracy
+- Can be done through implementing multiple types of neural networks and such

 Main Limitations
-- Trying to find a training dataset or creating my own
+- Trying to find a training dataset and learning how to add multiple layers

-will be turned into an instructions/how to use/how to download